Wiki · Concept · Last reviewed June 25, 2026

 The EU AI Act addresses this by imposing obligations on providers of general-purpose AI models, including documentation, information for downstream providers, copyright-policy duties, and summaries of training content.
 Models with systemic risk face additional expectations around evaluation, risk assessment, incident reporting, cybersecurity, and safety mitigations.

-Documentation should include model cards or system cards, training-data summaries, evaluation methodology, known limitations, post-training methods, release restrictions, incident processes, and security assumptions.
+Documentation should include model cards or system cards, training-data summaries, evaluation methodology, known limitations, post-training methods, release restrictions, incident processes, security assumptions, and downstream integration guidance.
 Documentation does not solve governance, but without it downstream users and regulators are forced to govern an infrastructure layer they cannot see.

 Risk Pattern